Tenure-track Assistant Professor in Gene-Nutrient Interactions in Human Health and Development

-Interested applicants should submit a 1) Cover Letter, 2) Full CV, 3) Teaching Dossier, 4) Research Proposal, 5) Equity, Diversity and Inclusion (EDI) Statement outlining the candidates EDI philosophy, commitment and implementation strategy, and 6) a list of at least three referees with complete contact information.
-Memorial University has an established policy for spousal appointments, so if this is of interest to the candidate, please include in the cover letter.
+Applicants should have a strong research background with a Ph.D. and post-doctoral training in Biochemistry, Molecular Biology, Nutrition, Human Biosciences, or closely related fields with a strong record of publications.
+A demonstrated track record of or potential for teaching excellence in Human Biosciences would be an asset.
+Interested applicants should submit a 1) cover letter, 2) full CV, 3) summary of proposed research (no more than three pages), 4) description of teaching and mentoring philosophy (no more than three pages), 5) statement outlining their EDI philosophy, commitment and implementation strategy (no more than 1 page) and 6) a list of at least three referees with complete contact information.
+Memorial University of Newfoundland (MUN) has an established policy for spousal appointments, so if this is of interest to the candidate, please include in the cover letter.

 The Department of Biochemistry is in an active phase of faculty renewal and moved to a new state-of-the-art facility in 2021.
 MUN has a strong commitment to interdisciplinary research and teaching.
 The successful applicant is encouraged to strengthen and expand departmental ties with other disciplines locally, nationally, and internationally through research and/or pedagogy-focussed collaborations.
 The Department is committed to increasing diversity; to support this goal, a team approach to mentorship and many additional supports for new academic staff are provided.
 As part of the commitment of the Department of Biochemistry to equity, diversity and inclusion, the hiring committee will implement best practices to reduce unconscious bias and to ensure that initial shortlisting of candidates includes those from under- represented target groups at the level they exist in the applicant pool according to Statistics Canada.